 John also went on to win the Australian Human Rights Award for his play Up The Road in 1997, also collecting the RAKA Award, and numerous theatrical awards.

 John won The Deadly Award twice, in two different categories.
 The first was in 2008 for writing The Dirty Mile, and the second was for National Broadcaster of the year in 2013, rewarding his popular radio show Survival on 3CR Community Radio.

-As the current Executive Officer of ‘Koondee Wonga-gat Toor-rong’, Peter is committed to Indigenous philanthropic best practice.
+As the current Executive Officer of ‘Koondee Wonga-gat Toor-rong’, John is committed to Indigenous philanthropic best practice.
 Johns aim is to create opportunities for the Victorian Aboriginal and Torres Strait Islanders communities through partnerships and collaboration.